alu99/open-seats-checker/README.md

 # open-seats-checker
 Script that checks for and emails user when a seat opens up in a class at Maryland on `testudo.umd.edu`.
-Parses the class search results page to check for open seats.
+Scrapes the class search results page to check for open seats.

 Sender email must be a Gmail.